PDrifting/CBookDraft/book.markdown

   printf("f64Thud [%%-lf] %-lf\n\n", f64Thud);

   // This forces more decimal places because we have
-  // higher precision with more bits.
-You can still
+  // higher precision with more decimal places.
+You
-  // see there are errors being introduced when we
+  // can see errors are being introduced when extending
-  // extend more decimal places.
+  // more decimal places.

   printf("f64Foo  [%%-.25lf] %-.25lf\n", f64Foo);
   printf("f64Bar  [%%-.25lf] %-.25lf\n", f64Bar);